owocki/emojibot/readme.md

-# Emojibot
+# Emojibot 💩🤖🌈💨

-This is a bot that adds custom emojis to slack _via a slack command, NOT in the admin_.
+This is a bot that adds custom emojis to slack _via a slack command, NOT in the admin_.  👌

+Supports *all* of the below via slack. 👇
+1. Searching google images. 📷
+2. Uploading images to slack's (IMHO hard to find) emoji admin. 🚀

 <img src='https://raw.githubusercontent.com/owocki/emojibot/master/examples/howto.gif' />